 Stunning views, traditional alpine charm and an enhanced lift system make this resort more appealing than ever.

-Fantastic new links to Wengen and Murren have been intorduced last season and with the new V-Cableway, you can directly access the ski slopes or the Jungfraujoch - Top of Europe much more quickly from 5 December 2020.
+Fantastic new links to Wengen and Murren have been introduced are a game changer for the ski area - with the new Eiger Express taking only 15 mins to the top, you can directly access the ski slopes or the Jungfraujoch - Top of Europe much more quickly.

 Two valleys, three mountain ranges and 206 kilometres of perfectly prepared pistes.
 In the Jungfrau ski region snow fans can enjoy activities of all types and be in their element.
 The winter paradise with the backdrop of Eiger, Mönch and Jungfrau offers skiers and snowboarders everything their hearts desire: gentle slopes, steep drops, snow and fun parks, racing tracks and powder parties.The two ski regions of First and Kleine Scheidegg – Männlichen – Wengen offer 170 km of pistes with around 30 lifts reaching up to an altitude of 2500 m.
 The Schilthorn near Mürren, also part of the Jungfrau region ski arena, even reaches 2971 metres.
 But the most spectacular piste of the region is without doubt the Lauberhorn piste near Wengen, popularised by the World Cup circus.

 Choose from 100 km of winter walking trails with views across seven four-thousand-metre peaks and majestic glaciers, as well as 50 km of toboggan runs, including, at 15 km, one of the longest toboggan runs in the Alps from the Faulhorn into the valley.

 Home to one of the legendary World Cup Downhill races - The Lauberhorn..Wengen is the middle village of the ski area.